akkartik/mu/mu.md

 [1] While it's designed to be memory-safe, and already performs many safety checks, the Mu compiler is still a work in progress and can currently corrupt memory just like C can.
+I estimate that it'll currently point out 90% of the mistakes you make.

 Since the x86 instruction set restricts how many memory locations an instruction can use, Mu makes registers explicit as well.
-Variables must be explicitly mapped to registers; otherwise they live in memory.
+Variables must be explicitly mapped to specific registers; otherwise they live in memory.
+While you have to do your own register allocation, Mu will helpfully point out[2] when you get it wrong.

+[2] Again, there are some known issues here at the moment.
+I estimate that it'll currently catch 95% of register allocation errors.

 Statements consist of 3 parts: the operation, optional _inouts_ and optional _outputs_.
 Outputs come before the operation name and `<-`.